 LITTLE ROCK, Ark. — An Arkansas federal judge on March 1 granted a pharmacy benefit managers (PBM) trade association summary judgment on its claim that Arkansas Act 900, a law that requires PBMs to pay pharmacies the amounts those pharmacies spent to buy generic drugs from wholesalers, is preempted by the Employee Retirement Income Security Act and denied the state of Arkansas’ motion for summary judgment because Act 900 is invalid as applied to PBMs in their administration and management of ERISA plans (Pharmaceutical Care Management Association v.
 Leslie Rutledge, No. 4:15-cv-00510 BSM, E.D.
 Ark.).

 WASHINGTON, D.C. — The church plan exemption in the Employee Retirement Income Security Act unambiguously requires that a church plan be established by a church, the appellee-respondents in three cases consolidated before the U.S. Supreme Court say in their initial brief filed Feb.
-16 (Advocate Health Care Network, et al. v.
+16, a view shared by five amicus briefs filed in support of the respondents (Advocate Health Care Network, et al. v.
 Maria Stapleton, et al., No. 16-74, Saint Peter’s Healthcare System, et al. v.
 Laurence Kaplan, No. 16-86, Dignity Health, et al. v.
 Starla Rollins, No. 16-258, U.S. Sup., 2017 U.S. S. Ct.
 Briefs LEXIS 515).